veeCan54/03-Route53DNSSECImplementation/README.md

 3. How to view the DS records in the parent TLD zone.

 **Mistakes?**
 1. I am not aware of any mistakes however, word of caution: **Disabling DNSSec in a production environment needs to be done after taking into consideration the TTL of the parent zone.
-Otherwise it could cause disruption of traffic to our site**. ***DNSSec adds an extra layer on top of DNS, for security so why would we want to disable it?
+Otherwise it could cause disruption of traffic to our site**. ***DNSSec adds an extra layer on top of DNS, for security - so why would we want to disable it?
 Would we disable it temporarily for key rotation?***

 **TODO**
 1. Research, find out more about use cases for disabling DNSSec and under what circumstances would it need to be done.
-CloudFront and DNS integration.